sadidkhan/puppeteer-HTML-to-Pdf/README.md

-# Sample application to create PDF using Puppeteer
+# Sample application to create PDF from HTML using Puppeteer

 I had a plan to create an azure function that is responsible to generate pdf from html, I did not find any free library in .net core.
 Most of them are paid.